Tzatziki Greek Yogurt Chicken Salad

 - Roast chicken – if you are making roasted chicken for Sunday dinner, it is almost no extra work to throw an extra one in the oven.
 You can even make a crockpot roast chicken while you sleep so it is ready in the morning.

 - Cooked chicken breasts – if boneless, skinless breasts go on sale at the grocery store, buy in bulk and cook them in the oven, crockpot, or Instant Pot to chop or shred for use in recipes.
-You can even toss a few extra ones on the grill.
+You can even make a few extra lemon herb grilled chicken breasts.

 What else can you add to Greek chicken salad?